Education Speaker Volunteer

 A bit about this role

-Our volunteer speakers have the important and exciting role of raising awareness of Cats Protection.
+Our education speaker volunteers have the important and exciting role of raising awareness of Cats Protection.
 They deliver pre-prepared talks, help spread messages around feline welfare and act as the voice of cats in their local communities.
 They also deliver talks to both adults and children in a variety of settings.
 Interacting with children is especially important, as they are the cat owners of the future, and by building their understanding and knowledge we can make the world a better place for cats.

 What can you expect to be doing?